Old Magazine Articles, Brochures, Antique Post Cards, and Prints

 Alfred Thompson Bricher (1837-1908) illustrated the 1878 article posted above, and he did a number of full scale paintings as well.
 I don't know the date of this one, but it appears to be at Eel Brook Beach looking SE past Seven Days Work, toward Whale Cove.

 Bricher painted "Morning at Grand Manan" in 1878.
-It might be along Seven Days Work toward Ashburton Head, a common subject for both artists and photographers.
+It might be along Seven Days Work toward Ashburton Head, a common subject for painters and photographers.

 Frederick Edwin Church (1826-1900) was an important landscape artist from Hartford, Connecticut.
 The Wadsworth Atheneum in Hartford has a collection of his paintings, including this one called "Grand Manan Island, in the Bay of Fundy" (1852).
 It is reproduced by Chinese copy artists and can be had on eBay in any size you want.
 This image is one of their copies, I think.